enyojs/enyo-docs/developer-guide/getting-started/enyo-tour.md

 you to check out the [Onyx source](https://github.com/enyojs/onyx), and stay tuned.

+## Spotlight

+The Spotlight library manages focus state, enabling users to navigate through Enyo applications in either 5-way mode (using the directional arrow and Return keys on a keyboard, or the corresponding buttons on a traditional television remote control) or pointer mode (using a mouse or touchscreen).

 ## Layout

 While Enyo components may be laid out using pure HTML/CSS techniques, we have